-Norway’s Solution to Gender Issues
+Norway’s Solution to Sex-Based Issues

 In a separate move, the Norwegian government has announced that it is considering a general societal ban on sexual harassment.
 Tribunals would be established to judge violations and potentially award compensation to so-called victims.